Gabriel-Spinola/PokeGelo-CLI/README.md

 Contributions to PokeGelo-CLI are welcome!
 If you have any ideas for improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.

 License
-PokeGelo-CLI is licensed under the MIT License.
+PokeGelo-CLI is licensed under the GPL 3.0 License.
 Feel free to use, modify, and distribute this tool as needed.

 Thank you for using PokeGelo-CLI!
 If you have any questions or feedback, please don't hesitate to reach out.
-Happy coding! 🚀
+Happy coding!

 ### TODO:
  - [ ] Build project